 It could be said that the debate between printed and digital advertising holds a lot of similarities with the debate between online music streaming platforms and CDs/vinyl.
 Many people predicted that these physical disc formats would have died out as a result of the rise of online streaming.
 However, that hasn’t been the case, and vinyl players have massively grown in popularity over the years.
 It could so happen that the same trend occurs within printed media as well.

 Companies may choose to spend more money on digital marketing ventures, but the value and human touch that printed media can offer means it could still be around for quite some time.
 Just take a look at the example of content marketing company Contently.
 A few years back, they won the Best Brand Publication award at the 2016 Digiday Content Marketing Awards for its print magazine, Contently Quarterly.
 Their editor-in-chief said it was one of the most important things that they did at the time, and it still is today.

 3. Print media is still the best choice for showing off designs

 You cannot put a website on your coffee table.
-For industries which need to stand out, or base their success on networking, print is still the best form of media to use.
+For industries which need to stand out, or base their success on networking, print is still the best form of media to use and is attributed to print business success.
 Whether it be through the form of a large printed ad in a newspaper or on a billboard, or a smaller sized leaflet or flyer, the budget that each business allocates to print media varies company-by-company, and industry-by-industry, but the important point is: many businesses still budget for it.
 If it was really dying out surely, they wouldn’t bother?